MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-android-client.md

 - Corporate-owned devices with a work profile
 - Personally-owned devices with a work profile

+### Third party mobile device management

-Third party mobile device management scenarios are also supported.
-In these scenarios, you need to enable a traffic forwarding profile and configure the app according to the vendor documentation.
+Third party mobile device management (MDM) scenarios are also supported.
+In these scenarios, known as *Global Secure Access only mode*, you only need to enable a traffic forwarding profile and configure the app according to the vendor documentation.
+At that point, users can either download the Defender app from the Google Play store or you can deploy the app using your MDM solution.

 ## Deploy Microsoft Defender for Endpoint Android

 There are several combinations of deployment modes and scenarios for using the Global Secure Access Client for Android.

-Once you enable a traffic forwarding profile and configure your network, the Global Secure Access Android Client appears in the Defender app automatically.
+Once you enable a traffic forwarding profile and configure your network, the Global Secure Access Android Client appears in the Defender app automatically; however, the Global Secure Access client is disabled by default.
+Users can enable the client from the Defender app.
+The steps to enable the client are provided in the [Confirm Global Secure Access appears in Defender app](#confirm-global-secure-access-appears-in-defender-app) section.

 ### [Device Administrator](#tab/device-administrator)